 The use of patient-preferred music enhanced motivation, and the patient was encouraged to tap, clap, move his feet, sway, and play the drum to develop an internalized sense of rhythm.
 This helped reduce the cognitive effort required for movement.
 Collaboration with physiotherapists involved joint sessions that used Musical Mnemonics Training (MMT) for safe sit-to-stand exercises and RAS for walking goals, improving motor coordination and timing for more fluid gait patterns.

-This case highlights the synergistic effect of combining music therapy with traditional physiotherapy to maximize recovery in TBI rehabilitation, emphasizing the importance of motor learning and neuroplasticity in therapeutic interventions.
+This case highlights the synergistic effect of combining music therapy with traditional physiotherapy to maximise recovery in TBI rehabilitation, emphasising the importance of motor learning and neuro-plasticity in therapeutic interventions.